TomH1004/WSI-Gastric-Tissue-Classification-Bachelor-Thesis/README.md

 # Gastric and Inflammatory Classification Project

 ## Overview
 This repository contains the codebase for a project focused on the classification of gastric regions and inflammation.
-Due to size limitations on GitHub, the datasets and the entire project are hosted on the university chair's file server.
+Due to size limitations on GitHub, the datasets and the entire project are hosted on the Otto-Friedrich University Bamberg's chair of Explainable Machine Learning's file server.

 ## Project Structure
 The project is structured as follows: